-This course covers the use of a technology, Microsoft Word that is commonly in any profession to create and format reports, drafts, letters, brochures, and for professional communication.
-Content includes creating, saving, retrieving, editing, formatting, enhancing, printing, and merging a variety of
+This course covers the use of a technology, Microsoft Word, that is commonly used by the medical assisting profession to create and format reports, drafts, letters, brochures, and for professional communication.
+Content includes creating, saving, retrieving, editing, formatting, enhancing, printing, and merging a variety of documents.